Debanjan-C/DATA-690-WANG/Course-Notes.md

 - If you want to give a script access to variables defined in the interactive namespace, we can use **%run -i** instead of the normal %run command.
 - *%load ipython_script_test.py* will allow you to see the entire script in the Jupyter notebook

+## Magic Commands
+- These are *iPython special commands* that are also built into *magic commands*.
+- designed to facilitate common tasks and enable an individual to easily control the behavior of an IPython system.
+- A magic function can be used without the percentage sign, but there should be no other variables that have the same name as that specific *magic command*.

+## Matplotlib Integration
+- Ipython also integrates well with *data visualization* and other *user interface libraries* like **matplotlib**.
+    - `%matplotlib` magic function configures its integrations with an IPython shell or Jupyter notebook.
+    1. Matplotlib command in *IPython shell*: `%matplotlib`
+    2. Matplotlib command in *Jupyter notebook*: `%matplotlib inline`